husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarnet_tutorial.md

 }
 ```

-This node has previesly saved object for recognition in this case `#define POXIPOL 10`.
+This node has previously saved object for recognition in this case `#define POXIPOL 10`.
 The manual how to save obcect from scene you can find <a href="https://husarion.com/core2/tutorials/ros-tutorials/4-visual-object-recognition/">here</a>.

 Now we will create find.launch file.